nelsondaza/webpack-base/README.md

  - Sentry (Not included in dev mode)
  - enable/disable tailwind in conf
  - enable/disable semantic ui in conf

-## Todo

  - move service worker to a separate file
+ - move sentry to a separate file
  - move SYSTEM config to it own chunk so every build will only modify 1 file

- - update libs to latest versions
+## Todo